olive-language/olive/docs/structs.md

 ## Visibility

 By convention, names starting with an underscore are private to the module.
-The compiler enforces this — you can't import or access a `_`-prefixed member from outside its defining module:
+The compiler enforces this: you can't import or access a `_`-prefixed member from outside its defining module:

 ```python
 struct Secret: